 In preparation for this month’s Science Fair, students are conducting experiments using the scientific method.
 In a few weeks, they’ll be displaying the results of their investigations.
-Our clever Challenger students would love to have you stop by to peruse their exhibits and discuss their projects with them.

 During these winter months, please make sure that your child is prepared to go out for recess every day.